What is employee turnover?

 The cost of employee turnover

 While there’s no single agreed-upon way to calculate employee turnover, there’s no question that it lays a heavy financial burden on businesses.
 Josh Bersin of Deloitte noted that the cost of losing an employee can range from tens of thousands of dollars to 1.5–2x the employee’s annual salary.
-And according to the Center for American Progress, the average cost to a company of losing a highly-skilled job is 213% of the cost of one year’s compensation for that role.

 These staggering costs are the sum of many factors.
 There’s the expense of recruiting, onboarding, training, and the ramp time for a new hire to reach peak productivity.
 There may also be costs associated with lowered engagement from other staff who witness high turnover.
 Businesses may suffer higher error rates, general cultural impacts, lost productivity, and lost institutional knowledge or thought leadership.